Superman: New Krypton: New characters

 The mysterious, masked Superwoman demonstrates apparent Kryptonian abilities.
 She makes an effort to comfort Supergirl following her father's death.
 Although her true identity is initially unknown, her costume is similar to the Kristin Wells version of Superwoman.
 At the end of the New Krypton arc, Superwoman murders Agent Liberty, after catching him spying on General Sam Lane and Lex Luthor, calling out "Intruder Alert" as she does so.
 She is later revealed to be working for General Lane.

 Superwoman is the focus of the "Who is Superwoman?" arc in Supergirl.
 She is revealed to be Lucy Lane, Lois Lane's younger sister.

-Planet New Krypton

-The new Planet Krypton is created by Kryptonian scientists reportedly using Brainiac's technology along with Kryptonian crystal-growth technology to grow a planet underneath the city of Kandor, which resides under one of Brainiac's force-fields.

-The planet itself greatly resembles the Krypton of Superman the Movie in that it is a planet entirely covered in ice, with one lone city atop its North Pole.

-Its position, within our Solar System but opposite Earth, hidden by the sun, comes from the 1940s Superman radio show where the planet Krypton existed before its destruction.

-It is also inspired by the pre-Crisis Rokyn, which was likewise settled by the restored Kandorians.
-Unlike New Krypton, Rokyn orbited a red sun, so its inhabitants did not have superpowers.

 Issue numbering

 The story, New Krypton, was featured as a crossover between the monthly Superman, Action Comics, and Supergirl titles.
 Each issue was branded with a green pentagon badge indicating what part of the story it was.
 The numbering continued after the series conclusion, until reaching number 35 with Superman issue number 690.
 The numbering was restarted, and the badge was made red, for the Codename: Patriot and Superman: Last Stand of New Krypton storylines.